 Side-bars, Asides, and “Right Rails”

-In layouts with a column on the right side of the page for ads, additional information, images, etc.
+Layouts with a column on the right side of the page for ads and additional information.

 - Section headers in this area typically begin with a heading 2 or a heading 3.